Biorthogonal polynomials related to quantum transport theory of disordered wires: Construction of the equilibrium measure

 The schematic illustration is given in Figures \ref{fig:J_c} and \ref{fig:J_on_D}.
 (To simplify the notation, we assume $x = c$ in Figure \ref{fig:J_on_D}; see \eqref{eq:simplified}.)

-The definition of $J_x$ and $\J[x]$ is independent of $V$.
-Suppose $V$ is one-cut regular with a hard edge, such that the equilibrium measure $\mu_V$ associated to $V$ is supported on $[0, b]$ and the density function is $\psi(x)$.
-We let $c > 0$ be the unique solution to
+The definitions of $J_x$ and $\J[x]$ are independent of $V$.
+Suppose $V$ is one-cut regular with a hard edge, such that the equilibrium measure $\mu_V$ associated with $V$ is supported on $[0, b]$ and has the density function $\psi(x)$.
+Given such $b>0$, we let $c=c(b) > 0$ be the unique solution to

 Throughout this paper, we denote